British MPs pick among 10 hopefuls to be next PM

 Leadsom is a hard Brexiteer, like Johnson, who has also promised to leave in October no matter what and who said she would force the EU to agree a new trade deal.

-Gove, the environment minister, co-led the Leave side back in 2016, but also backed May's unpopular EU exit deal, tarnishing his image among Tory Brexiteers.
+Gove, the environment minister, co-led the Leave side back in 2016, but has also backed May's unpopular EU exit deal, tarnishing his image among Brexiteers.

 "It wasn't enough to believe in Brexit - you've got to be able to deliver it.
-I will make sure we leave the EU and take back control of our money, our borders and our law," he said on Monday.
+I will make sure we leave the EU and take back control of our money, our borders, and our law," he said on Monday.

 He attacked Johnson's tax-cut promise, adding that "the poor must come first".

-But his bid has suffered from recent admissions that he took cocaine some 20 years ago, even though Johnson had also earlier admitted the same on a TV show.
+But his bid has suffered from recent admissions that he took cocaine some 20 years ago, even though Johnson also admitted the same on a TV show a few years ago.

 Raab, the former Brexit secretary, is another hard Brexiteer who was accused by the EU's Selmayr of "pure disinformation" and of making "fraudulent" claims on the future of Ireland after Brexit.

-From the outsiders, Stewart has the most colourful past, having hiked through Afghanistan, smoked opium there, worked as governor of a province in Iraq, and acted as a private tutor to Britain's royal family.
+From the outsiders, Stewart has the most colourful past, having hiked through Afghanistan, smoked opium, served as governor of an Iraq province, and worked as a tutor to Britain's royal family.

-He believes "citizens' councils", made up of ordinary British people, should be formed to decide the way forward on a new Brexit deal.
+He believes "citizens' councils", made up of ordinary British people, should be formed to decide the way forward on Brexit.

-Javid is a former Remainer who has also pledged to get the EU to renegotiate Brexit and who has tried to raise his profile by stopping migrant boats from coming from France.
+Javid, the home secretary, is a former Remainer who has also pledged to renegotiate Brexit and who has tried to raise his profile by stopping migrant boats from France.

 'A little crazy'

-For his part, Jean-Claude Piris, the former top lawyer of the EU Council in Brussels, summed up the mood in the EU capital when he told British newspaper the Guardian: "People in Brussels are fed up that the political class in the UK has gone a little bit crazy".
+For his part, Jean-Claude Piris, the former top lawyer of the EU Council in Brussels, summed up the mood in the EU capital when he told British newspaper The Guardian: "People in Brussels are fed up that the political class in the UK has gone a little bit crazy".

-Amelie de Montchalin, France's EU affairs minister, also poured cold water on British ideas that the exit deal could be changed.
+Amelie de Montchalin, France's EU affairs minister, also poured cold water on British ideas that May's exit deal could be changed.

-"The exit agreement was not negotiated against the British; negotiators on both sides tried, painstakingly, to find the best solution for all concerned," she told the Guardian.
+"The exit agreement was not negotiated against the British; negotiators on both sides tried, painstakingly, to find the best solution for all concerned," she told The Guardian.

-"If Britain does want to leave, and if it wants to leave in an orderly fashion, then this is the way it must do it," she added.
+"If Britain does want to leave, and if it wants to leave in an orderly fashion, then this is the way it must do it," she said.

-De Montchalin noted that France could back a further extension to the 31 October date, but only if the UK made clear how that would help get a deal through.
+De Montchalin said France could back another extension of the 31 October deadline, but only if the UK made clear how that would help to get a deal, following two prior extensions to little avail.

 "The problem is that there are almost as many kinds of Brexit as there are MPs.
 But we do need clarity now.
 We need a decision," she said.